saidsef/grafana-loki-on-k8s/README.md

 This will deploy the following services in `monitoring` namespace:

-- Grafana - preconfigured with Prometheus, Loki and Tempo as data sources
+- Grafana - preconfigured with Prometheus, Mimir, Loki, Tempo and Pyroscope as data sources
 - Prometheus
+- Mimir
 - Loki
+- Alloy - preconfigured to push data to Prometheus, Mimir, Loki, Tempo and Pyroscope
-- Promtail - preconfigured to push data to Loki
+- Beyla - preconfigured to push data to Alloy
+- ~~Promtail~~
+- Pyroscope
 - Tempo

 ## Configuration